JohnGoldsmith/dotnetrdf-wiki/UserGuide-Global-Options.md

 Controls whether the in-memory SPARQL engine rigorously checks the provided matches from the underlying [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Query.Datasets.ISparqlDataset|ISparqlDataset]], defaults to ##false## as this is usually unnecessary.

-You may need to enable this if your ##ISparqlDataset## implementation cannot guarantee that a call to //GetTriplesWithX()// only returns triples matching the given arguments.
+You may need to enable this if your ##ISparqlDataset## implementation cannot guarantee that a call to `GetTriplesWithX()` only returns triples matching the given arguments.

 ### StrictOperations